agencyenterprise/aeboilerplate/README.md

    - Run `git remote remove heroku`
    - Run `git remote add heroku git@heroku.com:ANOTHER_HEROKU_APP_NAME.git`

+## Continuous Integration

+Setup your continuous integration process to have your code deployed when you push it to the master branch.

-## Setup Continuous integration with Circle CI and Heroku
+### Setup Continuous integration with Circle CI and Heroku

 1. Deploy your application to heroku following the steps above.
 2. Remove comments from the deploy step in the circle ci configuration file: `.circleci/config.yml`